Zero-Shot Depth from Defocus: Related Works

 \subsection{Depth from Defocus Methods}

-Depth from Defocus has been a long-studied topic~\cite{pertuz2013analysis,moeller2015variational}, but performance has been advanced by the introduction of recent deep-learning-based methods.

-Most of these methods focus on advancing network designs.
+Recent deep-learning-based methods focus on advancing network designs.
 DefocusNet~\cite{defocusnet} processes each image with individual branches and fuses information through repetitive pooling.
 DFV~\cite{dfv} proposes a network based on differential focus volume, which explicitly compares the features of neighboring frames in a focus stack.
 HybridDepth~\cite{hybriddepth} proposes a multi-stage framework that first aligns relative monocular depth to metric DfD depth, and then performs refinements.
 DualFocus~\cite{dualfocus} introduces a variational approach that predicts gradient constraints and integrates them into depth maps with a least-squares solver.
-DEReD~\cite{dered} explores the fully-supervised setting, trained through a differentiable layer for synthesized defocus effect and photometric reconstruction.
+DEReD~\cite{dered} explores the fully self-supervised setting, trained through a differentiable layer for synthesized defocus effect and photometric reconstruction.
+Unlike DDFS~\cite{ddfs}, which carefully models and embeds full camera settings, we only embed focus distances as metric anchors, but maintain robustness to focal length and aperture by training the model on diverse combinations.

 Compared to previous works, our method has two unique benefits. \textit{1.
 Simple and Scalable:} previous works are built heavily on custom network layers and designs, making it hard for them to scale up.
 Comparatively, \methodname\ is simple yet effective: it is based on Vision Transformer (ViT) and is built with standard transformer blocks, which is easy to scale up and benefit from the powerful pretrained models such as DepthAnything~\cite{DAv2}. \textit{2.
 Generalizable:} While previous works achieve good accuracy on dedicated benchmarks, they do not generalize well beyond certain datasets, and require separate data and training for each benchmark.
 In comparison, \methodname\ has a single set of weights that works well across all datasets in a zero-shot manner, thanks to our scalable model design (\cref{sec:network_architecture}) and data pipeline (\cref{sec:methods_training}) aiming for maximum generalization.